amarinjs/sitio/_posts/2019-12-12-Netbrain-all-in-two.md

 > WARNING: The specified directory has less than 50GB free space, which may result in abnormal use after the Elasticsearch runs for a period time.

 This being a demo environment, we can worry about free space later or when we note performance issues.

+The final outputs should be,

+> All the NetBrain Linux components have been installed successfully.
+> Please restart the operating system to make kernel settings of MongoDB to take effect.